+(Black bodies vs White bodies).
 Here the responses to individual stimuli were averaged for the 8 main conditions of the experiment.
+The emotion and skin color effects decoding were determined both across the tasks (160 trials available for training and testing the classifier) and within the tasks (80 trials for the explicit task, 80 trials for the implicit task), for 7 participants (see Univariate analysis) only 96 trials out 160 were available for the analysis.
+Moreover, in order to determine interstimulus differences in the multivoxel patterns (MVPs), the x 2 skin colors x 2 emotions).

-The emotion and skin color effects decoding were determined both across the tasks (160 trials were available for the analysis.
-Moreover, in order to determine interstimulus differences in the multivoxel patterns (MVPs), the GNB was trained to classify the 20 unique affective bodies (5 identities x 2 skin color x 2 emotions).
+GNB was trained to classify the 20 unique affective bodies (5 identities